 Myth 1: EVs Are Unsafe

 Safety is a concern no matter the type of car you’re driving.
-Just like their internal combustion engine (ICE) counterparts, EVs are rigorously tested by the National Highway Transportation Safety Administration (NHTSA) and the Insurance Institute of Highway Safety (IIHS).
+Just like internal combustion engine (ICE) vehicles, EVs are rigorously tested by the National Highway Transportation Safety Administration (NHTSA) and the Insurance Institute of Highway Safety (IIHS).
 For detailed information about specific vehicles, we suggest that you take a look at the aforementioned organizations.
 Generally speaking, EVs have a lower center of gravity than ICE vehicles, which makes them less likely to roll over and often improves the quality of the ride.

 Myth 2: EVs Are Slow